scikit-hep/scikit-hep.github.io/pages/developers/gha_basic.md

 - [pypa/gh-action-pypi-publish](https://github.com/pypa/gh-action-pypi-publish): Publish Python packages to PyPI.
 - [pre-commit/action](https://github.com/pre-commit/action): Run pre-commit with built-in caching.
 - [conda-incubator/setup-miniconda](https://github.com/conda-incubator/setup-miniconda): Setup conda or mamba on GitHub Actions.
-- [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages): Deploy built files to to GitHub Pages
-- [ruby/setup-miniconda](https://github.com/ruby/setup-ruby) Setup Ruby if you need it for something.
+- [ruby/setup-ruby](https://github.com/ruby/setup-ruby) Setup Ruby if you need it for something.

 There are also a few useful tools installed which can really simplify your workflow or adding custom actions.
 This includes system package managers (like brew, chocolaty, NuGet, Vcpkg, etc), as well as a fantastic cross platform one: